Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Notes/F5_Database_Systems/Influx_DB.md

 ### 1. Foundation of Time Series Data and InfluxDB Basics

-- **Objective**: Understand the fundamentals of time series data and InfluxDB's architecture so that it can be implemented for the Measurement system database.
+- **Objective**: To understand the fundamentals of time series data and InfluxDB's architecture so that it can be implemented for the Measurement system database.

   - Reading time series database, its need and comparison with traditional SQL databases
   - Learn about InfluxDB's features, data model, and use cases.
-  - Key components of InfluxDB: Databases, measurements, tags, fields.
+  - Key components of InfluxDB: Databases, buckets, measurements, tags, fields.

 ### 2. Installation and Setup